Starting with data

 surveys_200) containing only the data in row 200 of the nrow()gave you the number of rows in a

-- Use that number to pull out just that last row in the data frame.
+- Use that number to pull out just that last row from the

 - Compare that with what you see as the last row using